camitz/aws-cloudwatch-statsd-backend/README.md

     App.Controller.Action.Request:1|c

 is will produce the equivalent to the former configuration example.
+Note that both will be suppressed if overriden as in the former configuration example.

 ## Tutorial